How to Stop Rocking Your Baby to Sleep

 5 Mistakes That Keep Your Baby from Self Soothing

-It’s tempting to scoop him up and rock him back to a drowsy state.
+If so, let him be.
+It’s tempting to scoop him up and rock him back to sleep.
 But give him a chance to lie awake, especially since he’s not even crying.
-He’s taking in the change in environment and can still fall asleep even if you lay him down awake.
+He’s taking in the change in environment and could still fall asleep.

-Letting him lie on his back gives him a chance to feel comfortable being alone in this position and not being rocked.
+Letting him lie down gives him a chance to feel comfortable being alone in this position and not being rocked.
 He has more opportunities to learn how to fall asleep when he’s lying down awake to do so.

 I never believed this until I had my twins.
 I finally gave it a go, giving them a few minutes to fall asleep even if their eyes opened after I put them down in the crib.
 Then, lo and behold, I’d eventually find them asleep a few minutes later, even though I had put them down wide awake.